N\'eron models of Jacobians over bases of arbitrary dimension: N eron models of Jacobians

 \end{thm}

-\begin{rem} In the setting of Theorem \ref{theorem:NMs_Jac}, if $X^0$ is any nodal model of $X_U$, by Proposition \ref{proposition:admissibles_are_a_basis} and Proposition \ref{proposition:resolutions} there exists an \'etale cover $V \to S$ and a refinement $X \to X^0_V$ with the property: for any $s\in S$, there is some geometric point $v \to V$ above $s$ such that the singularities of $X_v$ have prime thicknesses.
-In particular, it follows from Theorem \ref{theorem:NMs_Jac} that the canonical map $\pic^{\on{tot}0}_{X/V} \to N$ is an étale cover. \end{rem}
+\begin{rem} In the setting of Theorem \ref{theorem:NMs_Jac}, if $X^0$ is any nodal model of $X_U$, by Propositions~\ref{proposition:admissibles_are_a_basis} and~\ref{proposition:resolutions}, there exist an \'etale cover $V \to S$ and a refinement $X \to X^0_V$ with the following property: for any $s\in S$, there is some geometric point $v \to V$ above $s$ such that the singularities of $X_v$ have prime thicknesses.
+In particular, it follows from Theorem \ref{theorem:NMs_Jac} that the canonical map $\pic^{\on{tot}0}_{X/V} \to N$ is an \'etale cover. \end{rem}